dcsimg

 If you have given us your email address, we will use this to send you email communications to contact you about your TV Licence, including sending you a link to your online TV Licence.
 However, if you prefer to receive your TV Licence via post, you can opt out of receiving an online TV Licence by signing into our website to switch to a paper licence.

-You can tell us you don't want to receive email communications on the TV Licensing website.
 But you may be opted back in to receive email communications in future, as described below.

 Whenever you use our online TV Licensing services, such as renewing your licence, changing your address or bank account, or informing us that you do not need a licence, you will need to provide an email address.
 By doing so you will be opted back into receiving email communications, even if you have previously opted out.
 This email address will then be used to send you an email with information confirming your online transaction, and/or if we need to contact you about the transaction, for example if there has been an issue with your renewal payment.